-Rum Balls have long been one of my favorite candies to make and give as gifts.
-They keep EXTREMELY well--in fact, they seem to taste better the longer they sit!
-Their long shelf life means I can make them in advance and gift them to my friends without worrying about the candy tasting stale--and if they don't eat them right away, they'll still be delicious later!
+Rum balls have long been one of my favorite candies to make and give as gifts.
+They keep extremely well.
+In fact, they seem to taste better the longer they sit!
+Their long shelf life means we can make them in advance and gift them to friends without worrying about the candy tasting stale, and if they don't eat them right away, they'll still be delicious later!

-Classic Rum Balls are always in style, of course, but for holiday giving, I especially love this seasonal variation.
+Classic rum balls are always in style, of course, but for holiday giving, we especially love this seasonal variation.
 It uses gingersnap crumbs instead of traditional vanilla wafer or graham cracker crumbs, and it's full of warming seasonal spices.
-I like using a spiced rum to go along with it, but you can play with the alcohol and spice amounts to get your perfect candy!
+We like using a spiced rum to go along with it, but you can play with the alcohol and spice amounts to get your perfect candy!

 For a non-alcoholic version, try substituting orange juice for the rum.
 You can add a spoonful of rum flavoring to the candy if you want to mimic the taste without the alcohol!

-- 3 TBSP dark corn syrup (can substitute light corn syrup)
+3 tablespoons dark corn syrup, or light corn syrup

-1. Place the chopped chocolate in a large microwave-safe bowl.
+Place the chocolate chips or chopped chocolate, whichever you prefer, in a large microwave-safe bowl.
 Microwave in 30-second increments, stirring in between heating sessions, until the chocolate is melted and smooth.

-5. Place the rum balls in an airtight container and refrigerate them to age them for several days.
-They can be stored for an additional 2-3 weeks, and many people think they are better the longer they are aged, so they are a great make-ahead treat.
+Place the rum balls in an airtight container and refrigerate them to age them for several days.
+They can be stored for an additional 2 to 3 weeks, and many people think they are better the longer they are aged, so they are a great make-ahead treat.
 Store the balls in the refrigerator, and let them come to room temperature before serving.